Ring of Honor: Code of Honor

-This initial Code of Honor (especially its first three rules) helped heels get over more quickly than in other promotions.
+This initial Code of Honor (COH) (especially its first three rules) helped heels get over more quickly than in other promotions.
 The first rule applied especially to Christopher Daniels, whom the promotion pushed as its first major heel.
 Daniels and his faction, The Prophecy, rejected the Code of Honor and refused to shake anyone's hand.
 The fourth and fifth rules emphasized the finishes of ROH matches – the vast majority of which ended decisively (with clean pinfalls, submissions, or knockouts) – unlike what most rival promotions at the time did.
 On the rare occasion that a match did end with outside interference, with a "ref bump", or with some other traditional heel scenario, the live audiences reacted much more negatively than rival promotions' live audiences.
 In ROH's early days, on-air commentators even suggested (within kayfabe) that getting disqualified in a match may result in that wrestler never appearing in ROH again.

 In early 2004, ROH's booker at the time, Gabe Sapolsky, began to feel that the Code of Honor had run its course.
 As a result, wrestlers no longer had to follow it.

 The Code of Honor eventually re-appeared – revamped – as the following three rules: